gippoo/animecolorizer/README.md

 **2. Cleaning**

-Manually cleaned data by deleteing images that were false positives (not actually having blue hair) or images where no face was present.<br/>
+Manually cleaned data by deleteing images that were false positives (not actually having blue hair or images where no face was present).<br/>
 Ended up with 462 images.
 412 used for training.
 50 held out for validation.<br/>

 Sample training images: